Harsh18052004/react-api/README.md

-# Delicouss
+# Delicous

-**Delicouss** is a React-based web application that displays a dynamic food menu catalogue.
+**Delicous** is a React-based web application that displays a dynamic food menu catalogue.
 It fetches data from a public API to display the menu items, including details such as dish name, price, and description.

 ## Features